ARMmbed/BLEIntros/Docs/FOTA/Bootloader.md

 #Internals of the Nordic DFU Boot Loader

 The Device Firmware Update (DFU) service, when added to a BLE application, enables Firmware Over the Air (FOTA).
-As we’re working with Nordic’s nRF51822 Bluetooth system, we require a Nordic-specific DFU boot loader.
+As we’re working with Nordic’s nRF51822 Bluetooth system, we need a Nordic-specific DFU boot loader.

 To update or modify the boot loader, you’ll need to understand how it works.
-We’ll start with reviewing the components, then the sources the boot loader requires, and finally see how to set up the boot loader and combine it with an initial application.
+We’ll start with reviewing the components, then the sources the boot loader needs, and finally see how to set up the boot loader and combine it with an initial application.

 ##Overview of Components